Automatic adaptation of MCMC algorithms: Examples

 \section{Examples}

 In this section, we evaluate our algorithm on some benchmark examples and compare them to different MCMC algorithms.
-In particular, we compare our approach to the following MCMC algorithms. \begin{itemize} \item All Scalar algorithm: Every dimension is sampled using an adaptive scalar normal random walk sampler. \item All Blocked algorithm: All dimensions are sampled in one adaptive multivariate normal random walk sampler. \item Default algorithm: Groups of parameters arising from multivariate distributions are sampled using adaptive multivariate normal random walk samplers while parameters arising from univariate distributions are sampled using adaptive scalar normal random walk samplers.
-In addition, whenever the structure of model $\mathcal{M}$ permits, we assigns conjugate samplers instead of scalar normal random walk samplers. \item Auto Block algorithm: The Auto Block method \citep{turek2016automated} searches blocking schemes based on hierarchical clustering from posterior correlations to determine a highly efficient (but not necessarily optimal) set of blocks that are sampled with multivariate normal random-walk samplers.
+In particular, we compare our approach to the following MCMC algorithms. \begin{itemize} \item All Scalar algorithm: Every dimension is sampled using an adaptive scalar normal random walk sampler. \item All Blocked algorithm: All dimensions are sampled in one adaptive multivariate normal random walk sampler. \item Default algorithm: Samplers are assigned as follows.
+When possible, a conjugate (Gibbs) sampler is used.
+Otherwise, adaptive random-walk Metropolis-Hastings samplers are used.
+These will be block samplers for parameters arising from multivariate distributions and scalar samplers otherwise. \item Auto Block algorithm: The Auto Block method \citep{turek2017automated} searches blocking schemes based on hierarchical clustering from posterior correlations to determine a highly efficient (but not necessarily optimal) set of blocks that are sampled with multivariate normal random-walk samplers.
 Thus, Auto Block uses only either scalar or multivariate adaptive random walk, concentrating more on partitioning the correlation matrix than trying different sampling methods.
 Note that the initial sampler of both the Auto Block algorithm and our proposed algorithm is the All Scalar algorithm. \end{itemize} All experiments were carried out using the NIMBLE package \citep{nimble2017} for R \citep{R2013} on a cluster using $32$ cores of Intel Xeon E5-2680 $2.7$ Ghz with $256$ GB memory.
 Models are coded using NIMBLE's version of the BUGS model declaration language \citep{lunn2000winbugs,lunn2012bugs}.
-All MCMC algorithm are written in NIMBLE, which provides user friendly interfaces in R and efficient execution in custom-generated C++, including matrix operations in the C++ Eigen library \citep{guennebaud2010eigen}.
+All MCMC algorithms are written in NIMBLE, which provides user-friendly interfaces in R and efficient execution in custom-generated C++, including matrix operations in the C++ Eigen library \citep{guennebaud2010eigen}.